 In this section prospective international students will find information about requesting or refusing an I-20 or DS-2019, insurance and financial requirements, and other essential pre-arrival information.

-If you have been admitted for the Summer 2014 or Fall 2014, we are currently reviewing cases submitted through iStart.
+If you have been admitted for the Summer or Fall 2016, we will begin reviewing cases submitted through iStart in March 2016.

 Pre-Arrival Advising is part of the Directorate of International Student and Scholar Advising (DISSA).
 Our goal is to assist and advise incoming international students on U.S. immigration related issues and regulations.
 We also help direct students to finding answers to many questions about the transition to Penn State as a newly admitted student.